QMTesting/qmtesting.github.io/_posts/2025-06-28-Black-Box-Testing-in-the-STLC-Best-How-To-Techniques.md

 To create comprehensive and high-coverage test cases, QA professionals lean on a range of methodical techniques:

 - **Equivalence Partitioning**
-  Divides input data into groups where all values are expected to produce similar results.
+  Categorizes input values into segments that are anticipated to yield equivalent outcomes.
 It reduces redundancy and maximizes test coverage.

 - **Boundary Value Analysis**
   Focuses on edge conditions where input transitions from valid to invalid or vice versa—often revealing hidden bugs.